ibm-cloud-docs/sap/sap-terraform-automate-3tier-nw-hana.md

 ## Virtual server instance configuration
 {: #terraform-3tier-nw-hana-vsi-config}

-The supported operating systems for SAP NetWeaver primary application server are the following and for HANA database are:
+The supported operating systems for SAP NetWeaver application server and for HANA database server are the following:

 * Red Hat Enterprise Linux 8.6 for SAP
 * Red Hat Enterprise Linux 8.4 for SAP